Updated for 2022

 The majority of site owners will only ever access the first feature of the tool.
 If for some reason you need to temporarily remove a URL from Google, you can submit your request via the removal tool.
-The request can be submitted for a specific url or any urls containing the same prefix, and they will be removed from Google for six months.
+The request can be submitted for a specific URL or any URL containing the same prefix, and they will be removed from Google for six months.

-In 2020, Google switched out it’s PageSpeed report with Core Web Vitals report.
+In 2020, Google switched out its PageSpeed report with Core Web Vitals report.
 This report is all about the technical performance of your website.
 Google bots measure website performance and page experience through their Core Web Vitals metrics.
-The following metrics make up Core Web Vitals:

 Google Search Console provides Core Web Vitals reports for both the mobile and desktop versions of your website.

-Google recommends focusing on improving those affected urls that receive “Poor,” and “Needs Improvement,” ratings.
-Click on “Open Report,” to get more details about the issue type that is resulting in the subpar rating.
+Google recommends focusing on improving those affected URLs that receive “Poor,” and “Needs Improvement,” ratings.
+Click on the item in the Details list to get more details about the issue type that is resulting in the subpar rating.